The Sentis 5-point DR Manufacturing Guide

 Ripples will be felt throughout the entire supply chain – from raw materials providers to distribution – and depending how large or connected a business is, will potentially cause disruptions on a national scale.
 In the manufacturing world, hardware and software outages are significant problems, and loss of functionality or access is considered “disaster” territory.

 Are you a manufacturer?
 How would your operation hold up if you lost everything – your network, servers, desktops, data, software and applications?
 For the most part, you’d essentially cease to trade (whilst still paying all overheads) until a solution was found.

 Therefore, it’s critically important to include IT disaster recovery (DR) in your business continuity plan.
-A disaster recovery plan outlines the steps you must take to recover and can be created using the following 5-point guide tailored to manufacturers.
+A disaster recovery plan outlines the steps you must take to recover and can be created using the following 5-point DR manufacturing guide.

 - Establish potential threat sources